BenjaminWolfe/dotfiles/README.md

   - Toggl is to make time tracking easier
   - Chrome is for Google Meet, as well as in-browser Teams meetings
   - Webex is for Tableau support sessions
+- _Control center_
+  - Scroll down to _Automatically hide and show the menu bar_ > **Never**
+    - This is critical so you can see the time when you're in another workspace (to combat timeblindness!)
+- _Login items_: Loom, Rectangle
+  - On the same screen, under _Allow in the background_, disable Epson apps (Epson turns on 3 by default!)
 - _Display the time with seconds in the menu bar_
 - _Customize modifier keys_
   - If you're using a Das Keyboard, set Option to Command and Command to Option